cloudandheat/prometheus_smart_exporter/README.rst

 --------------------

 It is recommended to use systemd to manage the UNIX socket for the helper.
 It allows you fine control over the user, group and mode of the socket, thus allowing to expose the socket only to the exporter process.
 In addition, at allows for seamless restarts of the helper service.

+Example service files for use with systemd are included in the `git repository`_.

 .. _device-db: